Flying fur?

 You’ll have to vacuum rugs and carpets more frequently thanks to both shedding and the stuff that Fido and Fluffy bring inside on their paws and in their coats.
 Daily vacuuming is recommended when your pet must be treated for fleas.
 This will help reduce the chance she or he will suffer a re-infestation from the carpet after treatment ends.

-Damp cloths or sponges easily remove fur from hard surfaces, and they’ll help with the upholstery, too, if vacuuming doesn’t seem to get it all.
-If your pets shed a lot or you have several in your household, simply remove excess fur, discard the fur in the trash, rinse the sponge and keep working.
+Damp cloths or sponges can remove fur from hard surfaces, and they’ll help with the upholstery, too, if vacuuming doesn’t seem to get it all.
+Simply wipe the surface slowly to remove fur, discard the fur in the trash, rinse the damp sponge or cloth and repeat as needed.
 (Caution: Washing large amounts of fur down the drain may clog it.)

 Consider buying a pet rake at a pet supply store.
 It’s not for your pet, but for your furniture, helping to remove fur from many soft surfaces with its stiff bristles.
 Lint rollers are also highly effective; janitorial suppliers now offer long-handled models for applying the adhesive-covered roller to carpets and rugs.
 In a pinch, you can also use wide strips of adhesive or masking tape wrapped around a hand with the adhesive side out.